 During your Transfer Orientation, you will be able to attend an advising session offered by one of the department's major advisors.
 This is your opportunity to learn and ask questions about your major requirements.

 Please check out the ACCESS page for more information for transfer students.

 Welcome and congratulations on your acceptance to the Department of Sociology and Interdisciplinary Social Sciences (we call it SISS) at San José State University!
 We are thrilled to have you be part of our community.

 SISS is a growing and vibrant program that offers many opportunities to students.
-In the Fall 2022 semester we will be offering a variety of exciting classes in sociology.
-Some highlights include SOCI 118 – Human Rights and Social Justice, SOCI 141 – Environmental Sociology, and SOCI 157 – Sociology of Youth Sport.
+In the Spring 2023 semester we will be offering a variety of exciting classes in sociology.
+Some highlights include Social Action (SOCI 164) and Sociology of Masculinities, Critical Native American Studies (SOCI 142) and Feminities (SOCI 175).

 To assist you in planning out your schedule you can find degree roadmaps here and guiding information on the different sociology concentrations here: General Sociology [pdf], Community Change Concentration [pdf], Race and Ethnic Studies Concentration [pdf], Social Interaction Concentration [pdf], Women, Gender, and Sexuality Studies Concentration [pdf].

 A few other tips we like to share with new students include:

 - Complete the Upper Division Writing Directed Self Placement as soon as possible.
 This test will help you determine if you are eligible for SJSU Studies Courses and SOCI 100W.